Advice on Eating Game

 Botulism in Waterfowl

 In recent years, large numbers of some species of Lake Erie fish and waterfowl have been found dead, sick and dying, many of them as a result of botulism poisoning.
 The botulism poison is produced by Clostridium botulinum, a bacterium that is common in the environment and can produce harmful levels of botulism poison under some conditions.
 This poison has been found in some of the affected fish and waterfowl.
-The botulism poison can cause illness and death if eaten by humans or animals.
+The botulism poison can cause illness and death If eaten by humans or animals.
 Cooking may not destroy the botulism poison.
 This problem may also occur in other waters, and we don't know whether all or only some fish and waterfowl species can be affected.
 NYS DEC continues to monitor and investigate this problem.

 No human cases of botulism poisoning have been linked to these events.
 However, as a precaution, do not eat any fish or game if they are found dead or dying, act abnormally or seem sick.
-If you must handle dead or dying fish, birds or other animals, cover your hands with disposable rubber or plastic protective gloves or a plastic bag.
+If you must handle dead or dying fish, birds or other animals, cover your hands with disposable nitrile, rubber or plastic protective gloves or a plastic bag.

 Rabies and Chronic Wasting Disease